 Phillippi is a converted tight end and Latos can play both sides of the ball.
 They’ve yet to log a ton of film at the tackle spot, allowing the Owls’ to get in early and bring them on board.
 They’re raw talents with tremendous upside, fitting the position of greatest need for Rice on the offensive line.

-Feeney’s decommitment wasn’t good news, but the future of Rice Football recruiting remains rock solid.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Feeney’s decommitment wasn’t good news, but the future of Rice Football recruiting remains rock solid.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football Recruiting: 2020 Linebacker Terreance Ellis commits to Owls